Want the perfect workout program?Take Quiz

 Today was hot and wearing a mask didn’t make it any less pleasant but I soldiered on to the office.
 The subway ride wasn’t very an enjoyable experience today to say the least, I made it, sat down at my desk and then started my work.

 It’s now 3pm and the work day seemed to drag on, at this point I’m ready to eat something Not sure I’m hungry or I just miss the act of eating, might be more of the social aspect I’m missing as my coworkers all came back from lunch with a boisterous energy.
 Anyways, I can now see the light at the end of the tunnel, only 5 more hours to go.
 One thing that I have noticed is that I seem to have exacerbated my foot tapping while sitting.
 I'm not sure if this was because I was nervous or excited to be coming close to my end goal.

 And, it's in the books I made it through my first 3 day fast.

-As you can see in my before and after 3 day fasting picture above I definitely lost some bloat.
-Most of the total weight lost wasn't fat but I did drop 8 pounds in 72 hours and just a little over an inch off my waistline.
+As you can see in my before and after 3-day fasting picture above, I definitely lost some bloat.
+Most of the total weight loss wasn't fat, but I did drop 8 pounds in 72 hours and just a little over an inch off my waistline.

 34 ½ inches